Policies and Procedures

 The severity of Harm

-The benefits, rewards or outcomes of the activity.
+The benefits, rewards, or outcomes of the activity.

 Were a Risk Benefit Analysis is undertaken, the written analysis will be recorded in the Health and Safety Hazard Analysis kept in the family room.
-New Risk will be reported to the Health and Safety coordinators Maxine Neale and Louise Johnson who will undertake and Manage Risk Benefit assessments.
+New Risks will be reported to the Health and Safety coordinators Maxine Neale and Louise Johnson who will undertake and Manage Risk Benefit assessments.

 In the event of a child not being collected-